marcogaudioso/Final-project/README.md

 # Machine learning models

-After all the preparatory steps, different models have been prepared and tested to predict Grade loan.
+After all the preparatory steps, different models have been built and tested to predict Grade loan.

 Sub sections:
 - Logistic regression